Swiss Buttercream · GF (about 10 cups)

 Note: if you are using a glass or ceramic bowl, even if the meringue has cooled, the bowl itself may still be quite warm and continue conducting heat into the buttercream over time.
 If you are using a glass or ceramic bowl, transfer the meringue to a new bowl before proceeding or continue mixing until the bowl itself is cool.

 Turn the mixer down to medium-low and begin adding in the butter, one chunk at a time.
 If you didn’t let your meringue cool enough, this is when you’ll really regret it.
 By the time you’ve added all the butter, you may need to scrape down the bowl to fully incorporate any butter or meringue that’s stuck at the sides.

 Finally, splash in some vanilla extract or what have you.
 Just keep adding a 1/4 teaspoon at a time until it suits your tastes.

-After the meringue has cooled and you’ve added all the butter, turn the speed down to low and pour in all of the melted chocolate at once.
-Try and move quickly, the melted chocolate can chip up against the sides of the bowl.
-Once you’ve added all the chocolate, turn the speed up to medium-high for a few seconds and whip until the color is uniform.
+While whipping the meringue, melt 8 ounces milk chocolate and 5 ounces dark chocolate in the microwave, stirring with a spatula every 30 seconds to prevent scorching.
+Once the meringue has cooled and you’ve added all the butter, turn the speed down to low and add the melted chocolate all at once.
+Move quickly, as the melted chocolate can form chips against the side of the bowl.
+Increase the speed to to medium-high and whip until homogenous.